CFOai/fnb-prediction-docs/README.md

 To contribute to the docs, please submit issues or pull requests, and our moderators will review.

-A human-friendly site can be viewed at [Redocly here](https://cuddly-chicken-2.redoc.ly):
+A human-friendly site can be viewed at [here](https://bump.sh/chingjuiyoung/doc/fnb-prediction)